BuvinJT/distbuilder/docs/ConfigClasses.md

 **pageOrder**: If **not** a replacement, the page will be added added BEFORE this specified page.

-**onLoad**: Qt Script snippet invoked when loading the page into memory, before showing it.
+**onLoad**: Qt Script snippet invoked when loading the page into memory.
+This is executed within a **package** script, when then "component" is constructed.
+It's scope therefore is limited to such, and it cannot call functions defined in the **controller script**.
+UI page resources are contained within packages, which is why they are loaded and configured from there.

-**onEnter**: Qt Script snippet invoked upon showing the page.
+**onEnter**: Qt Script snippet invoked upon entering / displaying the page to the user.
+This is executed within a **controller** script, it's scope is limited to such.
+Therefore, **package** script functions and globals are not available here.

 **_isOnLoadBase**: *Protected* Note, this is enabled by default.
 When this is set to `True`, an auto generated script will be added to the installer, which will execute prior to